-Courthouse Libraries BC’s vision is that everyone in BC has access to the legal information they need and the ability to use it.
+Courthouse Libraries BC’s vision is that everyone in BC has ready access to the legal information & resources they need.
 Our libraries are for our clients – the legal community and the public – to conduct legal research and access legal information.
 Our clients expect our libraries to be clean, comfortable and safe places to work.
 CLBC expects clients to behave in a responsible and courteous manner and use library resources for legal information purposes.

 Our protocols are to protect the rights and safety of everyone, and to preserve and protect the libraries’ materials, equipment and facilities.
 Staff will enforce these protocols in a fair and reasonable manner.